peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Vendor-tree registrations will be distinguished by the leading facet "vnd.".
 That may be followed, at the discretion of the registrant, by either a media subtype name from a well-known producer (e.g., "vnd.mudpie") or by an IANA-approved designation of the producer's name that is followed by a media type or product designation (e.g., vnd.bigcompany.funnypictures).

 While public exposure and review of media types to be registered in the vendor tree are not required, using the media-types@iana.org mailing list for review is encouraged, to improve the quality of those specifications.
-Registrations in the vendor tree may be submitted directly to the IANA, where they will undergo Expert Review {{!RFC5226}} prior to approval.
+Registrations in the vendor tree may be submitted directly to the IANA, where they will undergo Expert Review {{Section 4.5 of !RFC8126}} prior to approval.

 ## Personal or Vanity Tree